robertbauernfeind/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 At read:

-- *USB devices*: zero is read at both fields.
-- *BLE devices*: The PID and VID configured for the subsequent reboot will be retrieved.
+The VID and PID configured for the subsequent reboot will be retrieved.
+Note that the custom VID will be ignored in boards having USB-OTG, unless BLE-only connectivity is hard coded.

 At write (unless locked):

-- *USB devices*: both fields are ignored.
-- *BLE devices*:
 - If both VID and PID are set to 0000, the hardware ID will return to factory defaults after the next reboot.
 - Otherwise, the device will save the given VID and PID in flash memory and use them after the next reboot.

 ### Control code